MoBadmas/BigData-Project/README.md

 Dataset The dataset consists of survey responses collected through an online questionnaire.
 Respondents provided insights into their experiences and perceptions related to privacy and ethics in BDA.

-Analysis Data analysis was performed using R. The code includes functions to generate frequency tables, calculate descriptive statistics, and create visualizations to better understand the collected data.
+Analysis Data analysis was performed using Python.
+The code includes functions to generate frequency tables, calculate descriptive statistics, and create visualizations to better understand the collected data.

 Structure of the Repository /data: Contains the raw data from the survey in CSV format. /scripts: Python scripts used for data analysis and machine learning. /docs: Documentation and additional resources.
 README.md: Overview and guide for this project.